 Decide what you’re saving for.
 What are your goals?
 Give yourself plenty of time – saving can seem to take forever.

-Look into other options, like asking your employer to split your salary payment, so some of it goes into a separate savings account.
+Look into other options, like asking your employer to split your salary payment, so some of it goes into your separate savings account.

-If there are parts of your plan you’re unsure about, seek advice or double-check the facts before you go ahead.
+Once you’ve come up with a savings plan, it’s a good idea to review the pros and cons before you start.
+This way you’ll know how it’ll affect your family life.
+If there are parts of your plan you’re unsure about, seek advice or double-check your calculations before you go ahead.

 If you’re not confident about managing your money or you need help getting your finances under control, you can use the Australian Government Financial Information Service.
 This service is free and available to everybody.
 Or you could look into choosing a private financial adviser.